Ixirsii/Ventilate/README.md

 					Deliverable I.pdf    Report 1
 					Trunk/               Contains resources from report development
-		Source    : Base folder for source files, will add folders for member / feature branches as necessary
+		Source    : Base folder for source files, will add folders for member / feature branches as necessary Ventilate Server            : Source code for the server

 *Ignore all empty.txt files - these are solely to maintain the directory structure on GitHub with empty folders.*